-- Use "natural organic" or "slow release" fertilizers. - Fertilizers are best put down in smaller, more frequent applications.
+- Use "natural organic" or "slow release" fertilizers. - It is best to put down fertilizers in smaller, more frequent applications.
 More is not better. - The best time to fertilize is in the fall and summer. - Apply fertilizer evenly to prevent your lawn from developing "bands" of different colors. - Top dress with compost and over-seed annually, for a full, lush lawn.